 Q. I sent all of my documents but the online application status check says you didn’t get them.
 Why?

-It may take a couple of days for certain documents to reach the Graduate Office (especially transcripts) and for us to note receipt in the application system, especially during high-volume times.
-If you encounter any problems, or you feel the information displayed is in error, you may call the Graduate School for status checks.
+It may take a couple of days for certain documents to reach The Graduate School (especially transcripts) and for us to note receipt in the application system, especially during high-volume times.
+If you encounter any problems, or you feel the information displayed is in error, you may call The Graduate School for status checks.

 Q. Can I email or fax my documents to you?